iversonliu/Archaeological-prospection/README.md

 - __*Phase 5: Finish the two articles for this project*__

 New insight into the following objects could be discussed in the articles:
-1. The number, distribution, and state of preservation of the visible archaeological objects/features;
+- *The number, distribution, and state of preservation of the visible archaeological objects/features*;

-2. Find the relations and similarities among landscape patterns of different civilizations;
+- *Find the relations and similarities among landscape patterns of different civilizations*;

-3. Explore the way to automatic detect archaeological objects/features hidden in forest or examine the impact of forests on the protection of archaeological objects/features;
+- *Explore the way to automatic detect archaeological objects/features hidden in forest or examine the impact of forests on the protection of archaeological objects/features*;

-4. Policy for better preserving and monitoring of these objects which can answer different questions from urban planner, citizen scientist and other groups;
+- *Policy for better preserving and monitoring of these objects which can answer different questions from urban planner, citizen scientist and other groups*;

-5. The roles and the importance of crowdsourcing in the satellite archaeology.
+- *The roles and the importance of crowdsourcing in the satellite archaeology*.
 </br>
 </br>